At a glance

 - Environmental changes due to global warming (like harmful algae blooms)

-The work you do - whether it’s planting mangroves or collecting valuable data on marine populations - contributes directly to mitigating the impact of these problems.
+The work you do on collecting valuable data on marine populations contributes directly to mitigating the impact of these problems.
 We also share the data we collect with local universities, to support studies and research efforts.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.